 Organized research at UAPB began in 1967 when the campus received $16,980 in formula funds from the U.S. Department of Agriculture through Cooperative State Research Service.
 Federal funding increased in 1972, which allowed agricultural sciences research projects and areas to expand.

-Congressional Public Laws (P.L.)
-89-106 (1965), 97-98 Section 1443 (1977), and 95-113 Section 1445 (Evans-Allen, 1977) were the foundation and lifeblood of historically black land-grant colleges and universities’ agricultural research programs.
-The laws provided funding for broadened research in agriculture and for the update of campus research facilities The latter of the 1977 laws provided for permanent government research funding which greatly assisted black land-grant campuses in attracting research faculty to campus, conducting high-quality research, and incorporating these campuses fully into the land-grant system.
+However, the Congressional Public Laws (P.L.)
+89-106 (1965), 97-98 Section 1443 (1977), and 95-113 Section 1445 (Evans-Allen, 1977) were the foundation and lifeblood of agricultural research programs at historically Black land-grant colleges and universities.
+The laws provided funding for broadened research in agriculture and for the update of campus research facilities.
+The latter of the 1977 laws provided for permanent government research funding, which greatly assisted Black land-grant campuses in attracting research faculty to campus, conducting high-quality research and incorporating these campuses fully into the land-grant system.